Senate confirms Rohit Chopra to lead Consumer Financial Protection Bureau

 “It’s very likely that Chopra would return the CFPB to the rogue, unaccountable, anti-business agency it was during the Obama administration," Sen. Patrick J. Toomey (R-Pa.) said Thursday.

-Back in March, senators on the Senate Banking Committee, voted with a 12-12 tie, which failed to advance Chopra’s nomination, along party lines.
+In March, senators on the Senate Banking Committee voted, with a 12-12 tie, which failed to advance Chopra’s nomination, along party lines.
 Senate Majority Leader Charles E. Schumer “discharged” the nomination from committee, clearing the way for a vote of the full Senate.

-The Consumer Financial Protection Bureau was created to protect consumers from the vagaries and predations of the financial system that lead to the financial crisis and the Great Recession, which took the economy years to fully recover.
+The Consumer Financial Protection Bureau was created to protect consumers from the vagaries and predations of the financial system that led to the financial crisis and the Great Recession, which took the economy years to fully recover.

 Consumer Financial Protection Bureau, muzzled under Trump, prepares to renew tough industry oversight

-In its first five years in operation the agency recovered an estimated $11.7 billion in relief for some 27 million consumers, according to agency informational materials.
+In its first five years in operation, the agency recovered an estimated $11.7 billion in relief for some 27 million consumers, according to agency informational materials.
 It also put in place new rules designed to protect consumers from predatory terms attached to student loans, mortgages and consumer credit.

-The agency slowed down notably under Trump as regulations were scaled back across numerous federal agencies.
+The agency slowed down notably during President Donald Trump’s administration, as regulations were scaled back across numerous federal agencies.

-Under Kathy Kraninger, a Trump-appointee who resigned in January at Biden’s request, the agency pursued few actions against major lenders like American Express, JPMorgan Chase or Wells Fargo.
+Under Kathy Kraninger, a Trump appointee who resigned in January at President Biden’s request, the agency pursued few actions against major lenders like American Express, JPMorgan Chase or Wells Fargo.
 Consumer recoveries and enforcement actions dropped precipitously.

+“They dismantled or didn’t move on a number of issues that [Obama-era CFPB director] Cordray instituted.
+One big task will be to try to revive some of these areas that languished over the past five years," said Carl Tobias, a University of Richmond law professor who follows the CFPB.

-Democrats and consumer advocates have championed Chopra’s nomination, saying they hope he will reinvigorate an agency that languished under former president Donald Trump.
+Democrats and consumer advocates have championed Chopra’s nomination, saying they hope he will reinvigorate an agency that languished under Trump.

 “The last administration’s appointees acted like they worked for the giant banks that they were supposed to regulate, so it’s clear that the bureau needs to return to its core mission of protecting consumers,” Warren said in a February nomination hearing.